myparcelnl/woocommerce/readme.txt

 == Changelog ==

 = 2.5.4 (2018-08-15) =
-* Fix: select the right package type when there 1 shipping methods activated
+* Fix: select the right package type when there 1 shipping method activated

 = 2.5.3 (2018-07-26) =
 * Fix:Error 404 inside the checkout (iframe) and get the correct root url